AleksisLesieur/docker-tutorial/README.md

 ### 5. Configure Ubuntu

-After rebooting, Windows will automatically launch Ubuntu and prompt you to set up your credentials:
+After rebooting, Windows will automatically launch Ubuntu and prompt you to set up your credentials (if it doesn't, type in "Ubuntu" in the search bar):

 - Create a username
 - Set a password